uvarc/rc-website/content/userinfo/storage/non-sensitive-data.md

 # `/scratch`

 `/scratch` is a Lustre high performance parallel filesystem accessible via the Rivanna login and compute nodes.
-All Rivanna HPC users are granted 10TB for free and can access this space within Rivanna at `/scratch/$USER`, where `$USER` is an individual's UVa computing ID.
+All Rivanna HPC users are granted 10TB for free and can access this space within Rivanna at `/scratch/$USER`, where `$USER` is an individual's UVa computing ID. **The `/scratch` directory is not intended for long-term data storage.
+Files are flagged for removal 90 days after last modification timestamp.**

 **How to request /home and /scratch space**